Junagadh: Geography

 View of Girnar Hills from Damodar Kund.

-Junagadh city is located at at the foot of Mount Girnar, with the Arabian sea to the southwest, Porbandar to the north, and Amreli to the east.
+Junagadh city is located at at the foot of Mount Girnar, with the Arabian sea to the southwest, Rajkot to the north, and Amreli to the east.
 It has an average elevation of 107 m.

 Junagadh city has two rivers, the Sonrakh and the Kalwo, which is polluted from city sewers.
 The city has several lakes: Narsinh Mehta Sarovar, Damodarji, Sudarshan Lake, etc. Willingdon Dam, Hasnapur Dam, and Anandpur Weir are the main water sources for the city.
 Groundwater supply is widely available in the city, with wells throughout.

 Junagadh's soil is similar to that of the rest of Junagadh district.
 It is deep- to medium-black coastal alluvium, due to its proximity to the sea, long shoreline, and nearby mountain ridge.
 Because of many fault lines in the vicinity, Junagadh is in a seismically active zone.
 Junagadh lies in a Seismic Zone III region, which means earthquakes up to magnitude 6.5 on the Richter-scale may be expected.